MystenLabs/sui/doc/src/explore/devnet.md

 Type: 0x2::DevNetNFT::DevNetNFT
 ```

-Which you can similarly view at:
+That you can similarly view at:
 https://explorer.devnet.sui.io/objects/EC97467A40A1305FFDEF7019C3045FBC7AA31E29

-To get to the *Transaction Details* view in Sui Explorer after minting an NFT, going to the [home page](http://explorer.devnet.sui.io) and find the transaction hash under *latest transactions*.
+To get to the *Transaction Details* view in Sui Explorer after minting an NFT, go to the [home page](http://explorer.devnet.sui.io) and find the transaction hash under *Latest Transactions*.

 See the [Sui Explorer README](https://github.com/MystenLabs/sui/tree/main/explorer/client#readme) for instructions on its use.